siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/16-desktop-environment/1870-how-to-configure-xrdp-server-on-almalinux.md

 ---
 Xrdp is an open-source Remote Desktop Protocol (RDP) server that allows users to access a graphical desktop environment on a Linux server from a remote machine using any RDP client.
 Configuring Xrdp on AlmaLinux provides a seamless way to manage your server with a graphical interface, making it particularly useful for those who prefer GUI over CLI or need remote desktop access for specific applications.

-This blog post will guide you through the step-by-step process of installing and configuring an Xrdp server on AlmaLinux.
+This article will guide you through the step-by-step process of installing and configuring an Xrdp server on AlmaLinux.

 ---